dbeniamine/cheat.sh-vim/Readme.md

 ##### Frameworks Detection

-This functionnality is in early stage and help is wanted to improve it.
+This functionality is in early stage and help is wanted to improve it.
 To detect framework, the plugin go through the list of defined framework for the current filetype.
-The following dictionnary tells the plugin how to detect a few frameworks.
+The following dictionary tells the plugin how to detect a few frameworks.
 ```viml
     let g:CheatSheetFrameworkDetectionMethods = {